LITS uses an online system for faculty to submit and track requests.

 - Entire books

 Use of materials must comply with U.S. Copyright Law.
 Please see our research guide on Copyright for help understanding Fair Use and determining when you need permissions.
 If you need an amount of content that exceeds our comfort under fair use:

 Format for submission:

-- We prefer to scan from the original: please bring us the book or other material directly or ask us to obtain the originals for you.
+- To achieve accessible scans, we prefer to scan from the original: please bring us the book or other material directly or ask us to obtain the originals for you.

 - If the original is not available, provide a clean, clear photocopy on 8 1/2 x 11 size paper.